ans-group/docs.ukfast.co.uk/source/security/phishing/troubleshooting.md

 ![phaas](files/deceptivesite.png)

-### When clicking the link, I goto a website that says "You just fell for a phishing attack!"
+### When clicking the link I go to a website that says "You just fell for a phishing attack!"

 When a user falls for a phishing attack, they a redirected to a website that looks like the example below.
 This is normal behaviour.